Hot-Dip Galvanizing (HDG) Process

 - Fluxing The final surface preparation step, a zinc ammonium chloride solution, serves two purposes.
 It removes any remaining oxides and deposits a protective layer on the steel to prevent any further oxides from forming on the surface prior to immersion in the molten zinc.

-The true galvanizing phase of the process consists of completely immersing the steel in a minimum 98% pure zinc bath.
-The bath temperature is maintained at 815 F (435 C) or higher.
+The “galvanizing” step of the process occurs when steel is completely immersed in a bath (kettle) of molten zinc.
+According to specification, the bath chemistry must be at least 98% pure zinc and maintained at a temperature approximately 840 F (449 C).
 The steel is lowered at an angle by crane hoist.
 This allows air to escape from tubular shapes or pockets that may be within the design of a fabricated piece and of course permits the molten zinc to displace the air.

 While immersed in the kettle, the zinc reacts with iron in the steel to form a series of zinc-iron inter-metallic alloy layers.
 Once the fabricated item reaches bath temperature the coating growth is complete, and the articles are withdrawn slowly from the galvanizing bath.
 Excess zinc is removed by draining, vibrating, and/or centrifuging.
 The metallurgical reaction will continue after withdrawal from the bath, as long as the article remains near bath temperature.
 Articles are cooled either by immersion in a passivation solution or water or by being left in open air.